- Personal CapitalReview Rating:

 A Retirement Planner You Can Trust

 Check this out, it’s the first tooltip you see when you hit the retirement planner from Personal Capital.
-In English it basically means that they ran a bunch of Monti Carlo simulations to determine what’s most likely to happen to your investments over the next 30+ years.
+In English, this basically means that they ran a bunch of Monti Carlo simulations to determine what’s most likely to happen to your investments over the next 30+ years.

-The security of your accounts are based on a few core understandings of how you communicate with Personal Capital, how they communicate with your banks and the security around the whole process.
+The security of your accounts is based on a few core understandings of how you communicate with Personal Capital, how they communicate with your banks and the security around the whole process.

 All of your communication with Personal Capital is encrypted – with SHA 256bit encryption to be exact.
-Generally speaking the time needed to crack that encryption would be 10 thousand years.
+Generally speaking, the time needed to crack that encryption would be 10,000 years.
 Simply put, it is not cost effective or feasible to break this encryption.

 Ok, what if an attacker was able to navigate all of this, even if it is highly unlikely.
 It really wouldn’t matter because all they would get is read-only access.
 Basically, they’d be able to look at your account balance but they still couldn’t touch anything.
 Your balances are not worth much to anyone besides you.

-Personal Capital’s security makes an attack so costly and impractical few will even attempt it.
+Personal Capital security measures make an attack so costly and impractical few will even attempt it.
 Then, when you consider that the access a successful attacker might gain has no value, it becomes clear that there really is nothing to worry about.

-Also, on a side note, the above is the same story for Mint – the approach for gathering account information is near identical.
+Also, on a side note, the above is the same story for Mint – the approach for gathering account information is nearly identical.

 Podcast Episode – Review and Features

-Before we jump into a detailed review, you might want to give this episode a listen.
-We breakdown a bunch of their features over an IPA.
+Now that you’ve read our detailed PersonalCapital.com review, give this episode a listen.
+(Or hear it first, it works either way.)
+We break down a bunch of their features over an IPA.
 We think you’ll like it.

 Personal Capital: Track your assets all in one place.